Avast 2015: Creating and using Avast Rescue Disk

 - All hard discs (by default) - if you want to scan the entire computer.

-- Then an overall scan progress will be shown.
+- Scan progress is shown.
 It may take a few minutes to complete the scan, depending on the computer's performance, and the amount of the data you have selected to scan.

-- When the scanning is finished, a scanlog file containing a scan report will pops up in the Notepad over the screen.
-You can save the scanlog file in case you need it.
-If any infected files are found, they will be listed in the scan report,
+- When scanning is finished, a scan report appears in Notepad over the screen.
+You can save the scanlog file for your records.
+Any threats found are listed in the scan report,

 Repair or delete infected files using Avast Rescue Disk